Welcome to Our Community!

 Clergy Led Inquirer’s Classes

 Twice a year we offer a course for those interested in learning more about the Anglican Communion, the Episcopal Church, and St. Mark’s.
-Our fall classes have completed.
-We will have another opportunity in Spring 2014 so stay tuned!
+Our next class begins February 11 at 7:00 pm in the library.
+Click here to RSVP.

 Each spring and fall, visitors and new members of Saint Mark’s are invited to an informal gathering at a parishioner’s home.
 These events give people an opportunity to meet other people new to Saint Mark’s as well as an opportunity to meet established members and clergy.
-Our next dessert will be in spring of 2014.
+Our next dessert will be in the spring.

 New Member Welcome Sunday

 Two Sundays a year are set aside for welcoming new members to Saint Mark’s.
 During both the 8:00 and 10:00 services, those who have become members are recognized by name and with prayer.
-Our next Welcome Sunday is December 8, 2013.
+Our next Welcome Sunday will be in late spring.

 St Mark's Community Newsletter